wrightdylan/advent-of-code-2023/README.md

 15. Day 21 spent far too long trying to bug hunt, and it turns out it wasn't a math problem, it was a very basic problem involving the features I'm excluding.
 16. Getting false positives in Day 22 tests was not helping matters much.
 17. Day 23 saw some major procrastination where I ended up watching all of The Recruit and 3 Body Problem.
 The initial successful debug run took 254.7s!
 Unsure how to shoehorn in rayon for extra brute force.
 Must try the NRMCMC SAW algorithm at some point.
+18. Day 24 was just awful, and more of an exercise in high level maths than an actual coding problem.